5th Gen 4Runner Blackout Emblem Kit or Spraying your car with Plasti-dip?

 Press on black emblems are the way to go, I was in a rather big debate if I should try and plasti-dip them; but thanks to Trail4Runner.com, they helped me make my final decision and to just put the black emblem kit on my car.
 There are a few different articles on the site for the blackout emblem kit.
 You can find the black on black emblem kit for the trail 4Runner with the black valance.
 Or, you can check out the 4Runner blackout emblem kit with the white valance on the SR5.

-To get an idea of what plasti-dip takes, check out the 4Runner blackout roof rails blog post.
+To get an idea of what plasti-dip takes, check out the post on blacking out the factory rails.
 This will give you a much better overview of what it takes to plasti-dip something.
 It is not a very difficult mod.
-It is just a little more time consuming than the emblem kit and might require touch up.
+It is just a little more time consuming than the emblem kit and might require touch-up.

 Back to the Emblems and Plasti-dip

 The blackout emblem kit is by far the easiest install in the world.
 It took me max, five minutes to place them on the correct corresponding letters.
 I have had them on my car for a little while, they have handled a lot of different conditions.

 It has been through some heat as well as some cold.
 They have been through a lot of mud hitting and splashing up against them and not a single problem.
 They are very reliable if installed properly.
 They have been through some pretty rigorous car washes that were done by machines, as well as me scrubbing them and I have not had a single problem with them at all.
 They make my car look a lot better and cooler in so many different ways.